0nyr/rust/README.md

 ## Installation

 Installing `rust` and `rustup`, the package and language manager is trivial.
 Follow instructions [here](https://www.rust-lang.org/tools/install).
 It's basically a one liner that does all the job.

+## VSCode

+Use a `rust-toolchain` file to specify `stable` or `nightly` rust toolchain to be used by VSCode and Rust.
+More info [here | StackOverflow](https://stackoverflow.com/questions/58226545/how-to-switch-between-rust-toolchains).